 Stop harmful fires.

 Wildfires that are likely to do substantial harm to communities or critical natural resources should be extinguished ASAP or at least guided around those resources.
 This is particularly true during dry and windy seasons where wildfire is likely to burn catastrophically.
+Firefighters will continue to play a critical role in protecting communities and resources, extinguishing or redirecting fires when they pose risk.

 Tend or manage good fire.